Sciences, Social Sciences or Humanities

 3. Capstone (Bachelor's thesis)

-With assistance from their tutor, students choose 66 EC (equivalent to 11 courses) in their major in subjects that interest them and suit their future ambitions.
-Tutors ensure that the chosen courses are coherent and will qualify for specific Master's programmes or careers.
 Some of the major courses are cross-listed with another major.
 This means that students learn about topics based on knowledge, perspectives and/or methodologies from multiple disciplines.
 Major courses may also be a part of AUC’s six course constellations.
 The course constellations help students explore interesting and unexpected connections between courses offered in their major and those from the two other majors.

-Students' major courses are designed to include specialisations within one or more fields of study.
+Courses taken in the majors are designed to include specialisations within one or more fields of study.
 By selecting specific areas of knowledge, students can further focus their studies by following sets of advanced courses.
 This structured approach provides coherence to the programme and ensures that every student attains a deep understanding of their chosen subject.
 As a result, they are well-prepared to pursue further studies at the Master's level in more specific fields.